hasan-yaman/FirebaseAndroidDemo/README.md

 In this app, users can sign up and login, then they can create a group.The main objective is that users in the same group can simultaneously watch the same video that chosen by the user who create the group.

+# Task Lists
 - [ ] Add animations to show loading
 - [ ] Enable a user to join an active group
+- [ ] Redesign to make the app more user friendly
+- [ ] Add a chat feature for users in the same group while watching a video